monadli/ffp-java/README.md

-# ffp-java
+# Functional Tuple Calculus

-Functional Form Programming
+Functional Tuple Calculus is a calculus based on functional tuple - the tuple that has functional characteristics.